 For information on reducing the risk of complications after discharge, read my post Tips for Hospital Discharges.

-Being an engaged member of your medical team can help you get the best care and outcome possible.
-Read these blog posts for more information:
+Since being an engaged member of your medical team can help you get the best care and outcome possible, read these posts for tips: